KarinOldbring/rock-paper-scissors/README.md

 To make sure the site works well on all screen sizes I found two different key widths were necessary.

 1 **Smaller devices with max-height 550px and below**
-* Decreased the margin-top on h1.
+* Decreased margin and padding on h1 and h2.
-* Decreased font-size and adjusted margin for the buttons and the score-area.
+* Decreased font-size and adjusted margin for the buttons and the result- and score-area.

 2 **Smaller devices with max-width of 450px and below**
-* Decreased the margin-top on h1.
 * Decreased font-size and adjusted margin for the buttons and the result-area.

 ### Lighthouse